YujieZhang615/Final/README.md

 Energy Consumption	~0.002 kWh
 CO₂ Emissions	~0.001 kg CO₂eq

+The environmental impact of this research project is minimal, as it relies primarily on digital data processing and analysis using existing datasets (e.g., satellite imagery and DEMs).
+No physical fieldwork, sample collection, or use of chemical materials is involved, thereby eliminating direct environmental disturbances.

+The main environmental cost stems from the computational energy consumption associated with model training, data simulation, and evaluation.
+This includes:

+Running machine learning models (e.g., CNNs, Random Forests)

+Using cloud computing resources (e.g., Google Colab, local GPUs)

+Storage and transfer of large geospatial datasets

+To minimize this footprint, the project employs the following sustainability practices:

+Efficient code execution and model optimization to reduce runtime and energy use

+Use of lightweight models (e.g., shallow CNNs, downsampled inputs) wherever possible

+Training with a limited number of epochs and small batch sizes

+Leveraging cloud platforms with carbon-neutral commitments (e.g., Google Cloud)

+Overall, the project is designed to be low-impact, with its computational requirements carefully managed to reduce unnecessary emissions.
+Moreover, the research itself contributes positively to environmental monitoring (e.g., sea ice classification, roughness estimation), supporting sustainable decision-making in polar and climate-sensitive regions.

 This project has a low environmental impact, with all training performed on small datasets and light models.